 top of page

-Call 9-1-1 or seek immediate help from a mental health provider when you hear or see any of these behaviors:
+Call 988 or seek immediate help from a mental health provider if you observe any of these behaviors:

-• Someone looking for ways to kill him/herself by seeking access to firearms, available pills, or other means
+• Someone seeking access to firearms, pills or other means of self-harm or suicide

 • Someone talking or writing about death, dying or suicide, when these actions are out of the ordinary for the person

-Seek help by contacting a mental health professional or calling 1-800-273-TALK (8255) for a referral should you witness, hear, or see anyone exhibiting any one or more of these behaviors:
+Call 988 or seek mental health referral should you witness someone exhibiting any one or more of these behaviors:

 • Hopelessness